kmikurda/magdalena-mikurda-landing-page/README.md

 ## Features

 - Responsive design that works on all devices
-- Modern and clean UI with attractive animations
+- Modern and clean UI with sophisticated GSAP animations
+- Scroll-triggered animations that enhance user experience
-- Interactive elements including counters and smooth scrolling
+- Interactive elements including animated counters and smooth scrolling
 - Optimized for performance and SEO
 - Ready for GitHub Pages deployment